 For the next little while, we’ll be profiling the folks who are the backbone of Great Outdoor Provision Co.
 Though their roles may differ — from outfitting you for adventure, to managing stores, to determining the gear we carry — they share one uniting trait: a love of outdoor adventure.
-Today: Molly Cherry, Great Outdoor Provision Co.’s Vice President of Retail Support and one of the company’s four-member owner management team.
+Today: Molly Cherry, Great Outdoor Provision Co.’s Vice President of Retail Support has been with the company for 25 years and one of GOPC’s three-member owner management team.

 The key to Molly Cherry’s success as Vice President of Retail Support at Great Outdoor Provision Co.?

 After graduating from Westchester Academy in High Point, where she was captain of the women’s soccer team, Molly went on to play for the N.C.
 State Wolfpack.
 “I loved every minute of it,” she says.
 “Sports have definitely played a role in who I am, in helping me keep organized and disciplined, in working as a team.
 It’s definitely carried over into my work life.”

 Molly is responsible for keeping the gears greased and running smoothly at Great Outdoor’s nine stores.
 She oversees the warehouse and inventory operations, making sure that the gear customers want is always on the shelves.
 She’s also responsible for seeing that everyone — from vendors, to employees, to the phone company — gets paid.

 Despite being an avid soccer player since she was 5, Molly has always found time to explore the outdoors.
 Growing up, her family camped a lot (“especially in the Asheville area”).
 With family in Missouri (she was born in Savannah, Mo., before moving to High Point when she was 6), she’s done a lot of canoeing on the Lake of the Ozarks.
 And because her Dad was an airline pilot (initially for Piedmont Airlines, later for US Airways), the family flew for next to nothing and went to some pretty cool places.